-Two recent articles, taken together, declare that a) It's dangerous not to have the skills to get one's own clients; and b) AmLaw lawyers make a lot of money.
+Two articles from a few years ago, taken together, declare that a) It's dangerous not to have the skills to get one's own clients; and b) AmLaw lawyers make a lot of money.
 So, what's the connection?

-The October 22 issue of AmLaw Daily offers "Survey: Generally Content, New Partners Fear Lack of Training Will Hamper Ability to Win Clients."
+The AmLaw Daily offers "Survey: Generally Content, New Partners Fear Lack of Training Will Hamper Ability to Win Clients."
 The salient point:

 While almost all of the 440 survey respondents said they expect their ability to develop business—one of the key metrics against which partners are measured—to figure prominently in their professional futures, many also said they had received little training on that front.
 As one new partner put it: 'I learned how to practice law, but I was not trained in how to develop business.'